missjinger/SaltyZero-Repack/README.md

 Steps:

-1. Import all sql within data folder and other script sql if you use it.
+1. Open mysql service.

-2. Open mysql service.
+2. Import all sql within data folder and other script sql if you use it.

 3. Set your server conf to connect to the mysql on it's port with default 3306.

-3. Create a character and have fun.
+4. Create a character and have fun.